Dawilly/TestAudioMod/README.md

 play song sample   | `4`             | Mod source only.
 Plays a rendition of _stillness in the rain_ by MissCoriel. play `flute` cue   | `5`             |
 play `rain` cue    | `6`             | Supports frequency changes (Lowpass).
 Starts at 20kHz.
-Vanilla cue only works after loading a save. change source      | `Tab`           | Toggles between the vanilla game sound and an equivalent `.ogg` file. change pitch       | `left`, `right` |
+Vanilla cue only works after loading a save. play song sample   | `7`             | Mod source only.
+Plays a shorting rendition of _stillness in the rain_ by MissCoriel in .wav format. change source      | `Tab`           | Toggles between the vanilla game sound and an equivalent `.ogg` file. change pitch       | `left`, `right` |
 change frequency   | `up`, `down`    | Changes the frequency cutoff/centre when a filter is applied.